When You Feel Like You Have Lost Yourself

 The Hardest Losses

-That one does not go away.
+That one doesn't go away.
 You just learn to carry it differently.

 What Finding Yourself Again Actually Looks Like